cloe-lang/doc/guide/modules.md

 # Modules

-To split programs into meaningful units of components, Coel provides a modules system.
+To split programs into meaningful units of components, Cloe provides a modules system.
 Modules are basically small parts of programs which are separated into files and imported by other modules.

 There are 2 kinds of modules in the language: main modules and submodules.
-Seen from a distance, programs in Coel are trees consisting of main modules on top and subtrees of submodules under them.
+Seen from a distance, programs in Cloe are trees consisting of main modules on top and subtrees of submodules under them.

 ## Statements